Building with Expo

 To get started with Chipi Pay in your Expo application, you’ll need to have a basic Expo project set up.
 If you don’t have one yet, you can create it using:

-npx create-expo-app my-chipi-app
+npx create-expo-app@latest my-chipi-app

 cd my-chipi-app